pwnjack/crusader/README.md

 # Crusader
 Front-end development done right.

 CSS and HTML have long been plagued by poor scalability and maintainability.
 But fear not!
 Crusader is here to save the day, offering a complete coding environment for your front-end projects.
-With Crusader, you can harness the power of more versatile and flexible languages like Jade and Sass, making your workflow smoother and more efficient.
+With Crusader, you can harness the power of more versatile and flexible languages like Pug and Sass, making your workflow smoother and more efficient.

 Banish the evil from front-end development!

 ## What is Crusader?
 Crusader is essentially a [Gulp](http://gulpjs.com)-based build tool that includes a local web server with built-in live-reload and [Bower](http://bower.io) for effortless dependency management.

-Using Crusader, you can build your project with Jade for HTML templating and Sass for CSS preprocessing, all while adhering to the principles of [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss), [SMACSS](https://smacss.com), and [BEM](http://getbem.com) for structured CSS.
+Using Crusader, you can build your project with Pug for HTML templating and Sass for CSS preprocessing, all while adhering to the principles of [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss), [SMACSS](https://smacss.com), and [BEM](http://getbem.com) for structured CSS.

 Key Features:
 - Bower package installation (including markup injection)